SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

     }
 }

-@Entity                             // We have our entity
+@Entity                             // Here we have our entity.
 @Table(name = "employees")
 public class Employee {
     // ...